-In addition to age ratings, video games will include indicators of the type of e.g. if mild language is included it will tell you the exact words said and when.
+In addition to age ratings, video games will include indicators of the type of

 Films

 All films are subject to a classification.
 These are put in place to ensure the content (including language, level of violence, humour etc) are all age appropriate.